 The following criteria will be applied using a points system to decide which pupils will be offered a place.
-The scoring system will be applied separately to the child and to the parent(s)/carer(s) with the most involvement and commitments to the life and worship of their church and will take into account variability of church attendance year on year.
+The scoring system will be applied separately to the child and to the parent(s)/carer(s).

 The maximum possible score for attendance would be 60 points for three years' weekly attendance at an Anglican church.
 The maximum possible score for other Christians would be 48 points for three years' weekly attendance.
 The minimum score would be 0 for Anglicans and other Christians for no attendance at any church.
-Christian applicants parent/carer is only applicable if the attendance is with the child
+Christian applicants parent/carer is only applicable if the attendance is with the child.